awslabs/graphstorm/docs/source/install/env-setup.rst

     bash docker/build_graphstorm_image.sh --environment local --device cpu
     # Will build an image named 'graphstorm:local-cpu'

-Push the image to the Amazon Elastic Container Registry (ECR)
+Push the image to Amazon Elastic Container Registry (ECR)
 -------------------------------------------------------------

-Once the image is built we can use the ``push_graphstorm_image.sh`` script that will create an ECR repository if needed and push the image we just built.
+Once the image is built we can use the ``push_graphstorm_image.sh`` script to push the image we just built.
+The script will create an ECR repository if needed.

 The script again requires us to provide the intended execution environment using the ``-e/--environment`` argument,